A Breath of Snow and Ashes

-A Breath of Snow and Ashes is the sixth book in the Outlander series of novels by Diana Gabaldon.
+A Breath of Snow and Ashes is the sixth book in the Outlander series of novels by Diana Gabaldon, published on September 27, 2005.
 Centered on time travelling 20th century doctor Claire Fraser and her 18th century Scottish Highlander warrior husband Jamie Fraser, the books contain elements of historical fiction, romance, adventure and fantasy.

 Plot summary

 Claire is the wife of Jamie Fraser, her 18th century husband, and facing the politics and turmoil of the forthcoming American Revolution.
 The preceding novel, The Fiery Cross, concluded with political unrest in the colonies beginning to boil over and the Frasers trying to peacefully live on their isolated homestead in the foothills of North Carolina.
 Jamie is suddenly faced with walking between the fires of loyalty to the oath he swore to the British crown and following his hope for freedom in the new world.

 Characters

 Claire Beauchamp Randall Fraser - The series' main character.
 Claire was a British combat nurse during World War II who traveled back through time and originally met Jamie Fraser in 1743 Scotland.
 Trained as a surgeon in 1968 Boston, she traveled back in time to reunite with Jamie Fraser.
 Married to Jamie and mother of Brianna, foster mother of Fergus, and stepmother to Marsali.

 James "Jamie" MacKenzie Fraser - Laird of Fraser's Ridge, North Carolina.
 Former inmate of Ardsmuir Prison.
 Claire's 18th century husband who was a Scottish Jacobite leader, later printer & smuggler, and foster father of Fergus-Claudel Fraser, stepfather of Marsali MacKimmie Fraser, and biological father of Brianna and William (although William was conceived out of wedlock and does not know that Jamie is his real father).

-Brianna “Bree” Randall Fraser MacKenzie - Jamie and Claire's daughter born in the 20th century and raised by Claire and Frank Randall.
+Brianna "Bree" Randall Fraser MacKenzie - Jamie and Claire's daughter born in the 20th century and raised by Claire and Frank Randall.
 Graduates from MIT after transferring from the Harvard University history program.
 An "inventor" who likes to make things that she knew in the 20th century.
 She marries Roger and they have two children: a son, Jeremiah, known as "Jemmy", and a daughter, Amanda (Mandy).

 Roger MacKenzie Wakefield - Jamie and Claire's son-in-law who, like Brianna, was born in the 20th century.
 An Oxford history professor who leaves his life and career behind to follow Brianna.
 Married to Brianna and father of Jemmy and Mandy.

 Jeremiah "Jemmy" MacKenzie - Roger and Brianna's son (there was some doubt about his paternity but this is now resolved).

 Amanda "Mandy" MacKenzie - Roger and Brianna's daughter.

 Fergus Claudel Fraser - One-time French pickpocket and spy.
 Jamie and Claire's foster son.
 First appears in Dragonfly in Amber.
 Married to Marsali.

 Marsali Mackenzie Fraser - Laoghaire's daughter and Jamie and Claire's stepdaughter.
 First appears in Voyager.
 Married to Fergus and mother to Germain, Joan, Félicite and Henri Christian.

 Germain Fraser - Fergus and Marsali's oldest son.